Towards Multi-Sense Cross-Lingual Alignment of Contextual Embeddings: Related work

 \section{Related work}

-Cross-lingual word embedding demonstrates strong performance in many cross-lingual transfer tasks.
-The projection-based approach has a long line of research on aligning static embeddings \citep{mikolov2013exploiting,xing2015normalized,smith2017offline,joulin2018loss}.
+Cross-lingual word embedding demonstrates strong performance in many cross-lingual transfer tasks\citep{wu2019beto,li2020unsupervised, li2020unsupervisedd, zhang-etal-2021-cross}.
+The projection-based approach has a long line of research on aligning static embeddings \citep{mikolov2013exploiting,xing2015normalized,smith2017offline,joulin2018loss,aboagye2022normalization}.
 It assumes that the embedding spaces of different languages have an isomorphic structure, and fit an orthogonal matrix to project multiple monolingual embedding spaces to a shared space.
-Recent studies \citep{schuster2019cross,aldarmaki2019context} have extended this approach to contextual representation alignment.
-Besides, there are also many discussions on the limitations of the projection-based approach, arguing that the isomorphic assumption is not true in general \citep{nakashole2018characterizing,patra2018bliss,sogaard2018limitations,ormazabal2019analyzing}.
+Many studies \citep{schuster2019cross,aldarmaki2019context} have extended the projection-based approach to contextual representation alignment.
+Besides, there are many discussions on the limitations of the projection-based approach, arguing that the isomorphic assumption is not true in general \citep{nakashole2018characterizing,patra2018bliss,sogaard2018limitations,ormazabal2019analyzing}, so non-linear mapping methods are also explored in recent work \citep{mohiuddin-etal-2020-lnmap,ganesan-etal-2021-learning}.
 Joint training is another line of research and early methods \citep{gouws2015bilbowa,luong2015bilingual,ammar2016massively} learn static word embeddings of multiple languages simultaneously.
 Extending joint training to cross- or multi-lingual language model pretraining has gained more attention recently.
-As discussed above, unsupervised multilingual language models \citep{devlin2018bert,Artetxe_2019,conneau2019cross,conneau2019unsupervised,liu2020multilingual} also demonstrate strong cross-lingual transfer performance.
+As discussed above, unsupervised multilingual language models \citep{devlin2018bert,Artetxe_2019,conneau2019cross,conneau2019unsupervised,liu2020multilingual,liu2021knowledge} also demonstrate strong cross-lingual transfer performance.

 There has been some work on sense-aware language models/embeddings \citep{rothe-schutze-2015-autoextend,pilehvar-collier-2016-de,hedderich-etal-2019-using}, and most of them require WordNet \citep{miller1998wordnet} or other additional resource for supervision. \citet{vsuster2016bilingual} utilize both monolingual and bilingual information from parallel corpora to learn multi-sense word embeddings. \citet{peters2019knowledge} embed WordNet knowledge into BERT with attention mechanism. \citet{levine2019sensebert} pretrain SenseBERT to predict both the masked words and their WordNet supersenses.
 Similar to our framework, there are also some unsupervised approaches, but most of them are used to learn static embeddings. \citet{huang-etal-2012-improving} learn word representations with both local and global context, and then apply a clustering algorithm to learn multi-prototype vectors. \citet{neelakantan-etal-2014-efficient} propose an extension to the Skip-gram model that leverage k-means clustering algorithm learns multiple embeddings per word type. \citet{lee-chen-2017-muse} leverage reinforcement learning for modularized unsupervised sense level embedding learning. \citet{boyd-graber-etal-2020-evaluations} use Gumbel softmax for sense disambiguation when learning sense embeddings.